 People really do judge a book by its cover so you need to know what is most effective and what your options are when it comes to book cover design.

 Anthony Puttee is a designer, co-author of YA novel Dream Raider and founder of BookCoverCafe.com.
 He specializes in helping authors with book cover design and other aspects of marketing.
-[Video interview at the bottom if you prefer to watch]

 In this interview, Anthony goes through:

 - How he personally got started in design with TV commercials and advertising materials.
 But he moved into publishing as co-author of YA novel Dream Raider and then started BookCoverCafe.com to help other authors.

 What people get wrong with book cover design